-Another thing to keep in mind when restructuring passive sentences is the subject.
-You could insert a subject if a sentence is lacking one.
-It’s an effective move.
-When doing so, try and be specific; it makes for more forcible, convincing writing.
+Another thing to keep in mind when restructuring passive sentences is the subject of the sentence.
+An effective move is to insert a subject if a sentence is lacking one.
+When doing so, think of specifics.
+Specificity makes for more forcible, convincing writing.
 Another thing you could do is move the subject to the beginning of the sentence.
 So in the above example ‘dead leaves’ is moved to the beginning to become the subject.
 Another example courtesy of Brandon Sanderson:

 Passive: The duet was sung by Mary and Joe.

 - Combining shorter sentences.
 Another thing you can try is combining two short sentences into a long one to eradicate the passive word.
 For example:

 Passive: He walked across the street.
 It was wide, busy with traffic.

 Active: He walked across the wide street, busy with traffic.

 When it’s fine to use the passive voice